UrsaruBoss/federated-data-fusion/README.md

 * resilient frontend state management
 * operational UI design for monitoring environments

-It is **not** a production system, but an extensible and realistic foundation for experimentation and demos.
+It is **not** a production system, but an extensible and realistic foundation for experimentation, demos, and portfolio presentation.

 ---